You are here

 Each State’s SOR includes information on offenders such as age, race, and gender, and residence, work, and school locations.
 States vary on how much of their SOR information they make publicly available.
 The SORs are used to populate the NSOPW and the NSOR.
 Each State has its own registry requirements, which affect what is included in the NSOPW and the NSOR.
 For example, some States include pictures of offenders, while others do not, so some NSOPW and the NSOR entries have pictures, but not all.
 Providers or grantee State agencies will generally first access their own States’ SORs if they are available, and use the NSOPW to check for supplementary information from other States.

-The NSOPW, maintained by the U.S. Department of Justice’s Office of Sex Offender Monitoring, Apprehension, Registration, and Tracking (SMART), is open to the public.
-It enables the public to search the latest information from all 50 states, the District of Columbia, Puerto Rico, Guam, and numerous Indian tribes for the identities and locations of known sex offenders.
-The information available usually includes the sex offender’s name and jurisdiction, where the offender is registered, and the zip code of where the offender currently resides.
+The NSOPW, maintained by the U.S. Department of Justice’s Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking (SMART), is open to the public.
+It enables the public to search the latest information from all 50 states, the District of Columbia, Puerto Rico, Guam, American Samoa, Northern Mariana Islands, U.S. Virgin Islands, and Indian tribes for the identities and locations of known sex offenders.
+The information available usually includes the sex offender’s name, aliases, and jurisdiction, where the offender is registered, and the zip code of where the offender currently resides.
 The NSOPW also contains demographic information and conviction information about each offender.